gao-hongnan/omniverse/omniverse/transformer/concept.md

 ### Why Scale in Attention Mechanism?

 -   <https://d2l.ai/chapter_attention-mechanisms-and-transformers/attention-scoring-functions.html>

+Let's look at the notes:

 -   <https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial6/Transformers_and_MHAttention.html>

+1. **Scaling Factor Introduction**: The author introduces the concept of a scaling factor $\frac{1}{\sqrt{d_k}}$, which is applied during the attention mechanism in transformers.
+This scaling factor is used to maintain an appropriate variance of the attention scores after initialization.

+2. **Initialization Goal**: The goal of initialization is to have each layer of the neural network maintain equal variance throughout.
+This is to ensure that the gradients are neither vanishing nor exploding as they propagate through the layers, which is crucial for effective learning.

+3. **Variance in Dot Products**: The author then explains that when taking a dot product of two vectors, both sampled from normal distributions with variance
+   $\sigma^2$, the resulting scalar will have a variance that is $d_k$ times higher, specifically $\sigma^4 \cdot d_k$.
+Here, $d_k$ represents the dimension of the key/query vectors in the attention mechanism, and $q_i$ and
+   $k_i$ are the components of the query and key vectors respectively.

+4. **Scaling Down the Variance**: Without scaling down the variance of the dot product (which is $\sigma^4 \cdot d_k$), the softmax function, which is applied to the attention scores to obtain the probabilities, would become saturated.
+This means that one logit (the vector of raw (non-normalized) predictions that a classification model generates, which is then passed to a normalization function) would have a very high score close to 1, while the rest would have scores close to 0.
+This saturation makes it difficult for the network to learn because the gradients would be close to zero for all elements except the one with the highest score.

+5. **Maintaining Variance Close to 1**: The author notes that despite the multiplication by $\sigma^4$, the practice of keeping the original variance
+   $\sigma^2$ close to 1 means that the scaling factor does not introduce a significant issue.
+By multiplying the dot product by $\frac{1}{\sqrt{d_k}}$, the variance of the product is effectively scaled back to the original level of $\sigma^2$, preventing the softmax function from saturating and allowing the model to learn effectively.

+The gist is:

+It is important to maintain equal variance across all layers in a neural network, particularly in the context of the transformer model's attention mechanism.
+By doing so, the model helps to ensure that the gradients are stable during backpropagation, avoiding the vanishing or exploding gradients problem and enabling effective learning.

+In the specific context of the attention mechanism, the variance of the dot products used to calculate attention scores is scaled down by the factor
+$\frac{1}{\sqrt{d_k}}$ to prevent softmax saturation.
+This allows each element to have a chance to influence the model's learning, rather than having a single element dominate because of the variance scaling with $d_k$.
+This practice is crucial for the learning process because it ensures the gradients are meaningful and not diminished to the point where the model cannot learn from the data.

 ### Why do need Positional Encoding?
 What happens if we don't use it?